-My husband had especially wanted to visit this special spot for a long time and we first made it happen on our Mesa Verde National Park trip in 2012.
+Is Four Corners Monument on your bucket list?
+We wanted to visit this special spot for a long time and we first made it happen in 2012.
 I recently returned with my son and niece on a road trip through Utah's San Juan County.

 Four Corners Monument is the only place in the United States where you can stand in four states AND three sovereign nations at the same time.
 It is the spot where Utah, Colorado, New Mexico and Arizona meet.
 The Navajo and Ute nations both overlap the United States at this point.

 Thousands of visitors travel to this remote monument each year.
 Here is everything you need to know for a successful trip to Four Corners Monument.

 A few years ago, it was reported in the media that the spot where the four states meet is actually 2.5 miles west of the monument.
 What!?
 Who wants to visit Four Corners if it isn't really Four Corners?

 I looked into this to find that the original surveyor, using the best tools available in 1868, missed where the spot should have been by about 1800 feet, not 2.5 miles.
 The marker was placed and accepted by the U.S. Congress, and from that time forward, the marker has been the legal divider between the four states.
 So, it doesn't matter where it should have been, because the marker is legally the exact spot where the four states meet today.

 If you'd like to read more about this, check out this short, straightforward article from the Washington Post and a more detailed explanation from the National Geodetic Survey, whose report was the one that was misreported in the first place.

 That's not exactly true, because being in four states and three nations at once is an impressive number of somewheres.
 However, fuel, food and lodging are limited within 30+ miles of the monument.
 I felt all alone in the desert for miles, then wondered where all the people came from when we reached Four Corners.